AI-boosted rare event sampling to characterize extreme weather

+Weather extremes pose major societal risks, especially in a changing climate, but due to their rarity, they are difficult to study using limited observations or complex climate models.
+We introduce AI+RES, a framework coupling fast AI weather forecasts with a high-fidelity physics model using a rare-event algorithm to efficiently characterize extremes.
+This approach enables the study of the statistics and physics of very rare events, such as once per millennium heat waves at two orders-of-magnitude lower computational cost.
+AI+RES can be applied broadly across climate science and other fields concerned with rare events.

-Rare, extreme weather and climate events have enormous economic and social costs \cite{TOL2024,anchen_swiss_2025}, but it is difficult to estimate their frequency and potential impact from observational data or high-fidelity physics-based GCM simulations.
+Rare, extreme weather and climate events—such as heat waves, floods, and hurricanes—have enormous socioeconomic impacts~\cite{TOL2024,anchen_swiss_2025}.
+Accurately assessing how their frequency and intensity change in a warming climate is essential for developing effective mitigation and adaptation strategies~\cite{ebi2021extreme, ummenhofer2017extreme, gonccalves2024extreme, ipcc2021wgi, ipcc2022wgii}.
+However, it is difficult to estimate the frequency and potential impact of the rarest events from observational data~\cite{zeder2023effect}.
 Extreme value theory \cite{embrechts2013modelling} can be used to extrapolate from short historical records, but it is often overwhelmed by uncertainty \cite{huang_estimating_2016,galfi_convergence_2017,zeder2023effect, lepriol2024using}, and does not provide examples of the event of interest for physical interrogation.
-GCMs require simulation lengths at least ten times longer than the return time of the event of interest for accurate sampling, which is not feasible given the computational cost of state-of-the-art physics-based GCMs to fully resolve all relevant scales and processes.
-In response to this need, rare event sampling (RES) and artificial intelligence (AI) emulator techniques have been developed, but both have proven insufficient on their own to fully resolve the problem.
+High-fidelity physics-based global climate model (GCM) simulations can provide additional data, but accurate sampling requires simulation lengths at least ten times longer than the return time of the event of interest, which is computationally infeasible.
+In response to these computational constraints, rare event sampling (RES) techniques and artificial intelligence (AI) emulators have been developed.
+While promising, both methods have proven insufficient on their own to fully resolve the problem.